lvassertail/SAGAN/README.md

 # SAGAN
 ConvNet Final Project - Self-Attention Generative Adversarial Networks

+* The code is also located here: https://github.com/lvassertail/SAGAN

 * To run any experiment, you first need to download the following model for calculating the inception score, and copy it to the project folder: https://download.pytorch.org/models/inception_v3_google-1a9a5a14.pth